-Romania has recently been classified as a high-income country by the World Bank in recognition to its high economic growth and, economic and political reforms the country has undergone since joining the European Union.
+Romania has recently been classified as a high-income country by the World Bank in recognition to its high economic growth, economic and political reforms the country undergone since joining the European Union.
 Romania has a sovereign investment grade rating set by the major rating agencies.
 The Group operates a crushing facility in Romania, as well as trading operations in Constanta port.
-Romanian grains and oilseeds market is highly competitive with major global players operating in the country; therefore the margins are tighter than in Moldova.
+Romanian grains and oilseeds market is highly competitive with major global players operating in the country, therefore the margins are more tight than in Moldova.
+The group also has holding companies in Cyprus.